kubealex/event-driven-automation/README.md

 To playbooks in [the configuration folder](./eda-demo-setup/) already have the needed bits to configure credentials and variables to match your instance details.

+### Dynatrace integration

+The use cases contain a Dynatrace integration.
+To configure the integrations, ensure you use your API URL and API Token configured with the following permissions in the [dynatrace rulebook](./eda-ansible/eda-rulebook-dynatrace.yml):

+- Read/Write problems
+- Read/Write configuration
+- Access problem and event feed, metrics, and topology

 ## Running the Demo

 After the configuration, this is the finalized setup: